PacktPublishing/Containers-for-Developers-Handbook/Chapter9/Readme.md

 The following labs will provide examples to put into practice concepts and procedures learned in this chapter.
 We will use Docker Desktop as container runtime and WSL2 (or you Linux/MacOS terminal) to execute the commands described.

-Ensure you have downloaded the content of this book’s GitHub repository in https://github.com/PacktPublishing/Docker-for-Developers-Handbook.git.
+Ensure that you have downloaded the content of this book’s GitHub repository in https://github.com/PacktPublishing/Docker-for-Developers-Handbook.git.
 For this chapter’s labs we will use the content of Chapter9 directory.

 You can use one of the following Kubernetes Desktop environments:
 - Docker Desktop
 - Rancher Desktop
 - Minikube
 - KinD
 The Labs will work on any of then, and of course, on any other Kubernetes environment.
-You may find issues with their defualt storage class, but there are some comments on the files that may be changed.
+You may find issues with their default storage class, but there are some comments on the files that may be changed.

 ## Deploying the simplelab on Kubernetes

-In this lab we will deploy the simplelab, a very simplified tier-3 application (loadbalanccer could present additional static content but it is not added for the purposes of the labs).
+In this lab we will deploy the simplelab, a very simplified tier-3 application (load balancer could present additional static content but it is not added for the purposes of the labs).

 The application is composed of 3 components:
 - Postgres database - db component